 Blue Doberman | Fawn Doberman

-Seen even less often, the Doberman dog is also available in fawn and blue.
+Seen much less often, the Doberman dog is also available in a fawn color and a blue color.

-Blue dobermans and fawn dobermans are both color dilutions, the fawn doberman (or sometimes called Isabella color) being a diluted red and the blue being a diluted black.
+Blue dobermans and fawn dobermans are both color dilutions.
+The fawn doberman (sometimes called Isabella color) being a diluted red and the blue being a diluted black.
 These colors are sometimes discouraged from breeding and are considered a disqualifying fault in some dog shows.
 Even so it’s felt that these dogs are not inferior to the reds or blacks if good breeding is present.

 The white Doberman does look interesting but again care should be taken that breeders avoid introducing these dogs into their bloodlines.
-Consumers and dog lovers also need to be educated and avoid purchasing these dogs and made aware that these white dogs should not command a higher sale price.
+Consumers and dog lovers also need to be educated and need to avoid purchasing these dogs.
+Although these white dobermans look beautiful, these dogs should not command higher dog prices.